creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 &nbsp;

-- Another algorithm, DDIM named [Denoising Diffusion Implicit Model](https://arxiv.org/abs/2010.02502), modified the forward diffusion process making it non-Markovian to speed up the generation.
-The key is to change the forward diffusion into a non-Markovian process while keeeping the reverse process Markovian but with fewer steps.
+- Another algorithm, DDIM named [Denoising Diffusion Implicit Model](https://arxiv.org/abs/2010.02502), modifies the forward diffusion process making it non-Markovian to speed up the generation.
+The key is to change the forward diffusion into a non-Markovian process while keeping the reverse process Markovian but with fewer steps.

 - DDIMs defined a family of inference distributions, indexed by a real vector $$\sigma \in \mathbb{R}^{L}_{\geq 0}$$ such as :